 Going back to what is agriculture may be boring; however, clarifying the term is especially important in learning or reviewing the basic concepts of crop production.

-In relation to crop farming and livestock farming, the term “agriculture” may be defined as: the art and science of growing plants and the raising of animals for food, other human needs, or economic gain .
+In relation to crop farming and livestock farming, the term “agriculture” may be defined as: the art and science of growing plants and other crops and the raising of animals for food, other human needs, or economic gain .

 This definition describes agriculture as both an art and a science (needs skill and founded on scientifically verified facts) and thus includes specialized disciplines; the words “growing” and “raising” are descriptive of enterprise, activity or practice.
 It has two main divisions: plant or crop production and animal or livestock production; and it’s ultimate purpose is for food production, other human needs, or for economic gain.